-Guatemala’s currency takes its name from the resplendent quetzal, a bird with colorful feathers and a central role in Guatemala’s mythos.
-The quetzal’s brilliant green tail feathers decorated Mayan headdresses, and were so valued in precolonial times, they were sometimes used as currency.
+Guatemala currency takes its name from the resplendent quetzal bird.
+This national bird of Guatemala has colorful feathers and a central role in Guatemala’s mythos.
+The quetzal’s brilliant green tail feathers decorated traditional Mayan headdresses, and they were so valued in precolonial times that they were sometimes used as currency.

-The same hero of the quetzal legend, Tecún Umán, appears on the fifty-centavo banknote.
-This bill isn’t printed anymore, but it’s still in circulation.
-On the back is a picture of Tikal’s Temple I, an ancient pyramid that dates to the eighth century.
-Some call it the Temple of the Great Jaguar, because a carving on a lintel in the temple depicts a king sitting on a throne shaped like a jaguar.
+The hero of the quetzal legend, Tecún Umán, appears on the 50-centavo banknote.
+Although this bill isn’t printed anymore, it’s still in circulation.
+On its back is a picture of Tikal’s Temple I, an ancient pyramid that dates to the eighth century.
+Some call it the Temple of the Great Jaguar because a carving on a lintel in the temple depicts a king sitting on a throne shaped like a jaguar.

 The temple was built as a tomb for Jasaw Chan K’awiil I, a Mayan ruler of the region.
-Today the temple complex is a World Heritage Site and popular tourist destination.
+Today, the temple complex is a UNESCO World Heritage Site and a popular tourist destination.

-The woman on the 25-centavo coin survived a war and is the only native person on a coin.
+3. The woman on the 25-centavo coin survived a war and is the only native person on a coin.